splintercommunity/grid-docs/docs/0.4/index.md

 the most appropriate for their industry or market model.

 ![]({% link docs/0.4/images/grid-diagram.png %}
-"Hyperledger Grid in the supply change solution stack")
+"Grid in the supply change solution stack")

-Hyperledger Grid components include:
+Grid components include:

 * Reference implementations of supply-chain-centric data types, including domain-specific data models based on existing open standards such as